List of Alchemy of Souls characters: Jin Bu-yeon / Mu-deok

-Jin Bu-yeon is the eldest daughter of Jin Ho-gyeong and heiress of Jinyowon.
+Jin Bu-yeon (Adult: Go Youn-jung Youth: Yoon Hae-vin) is the eldest daughter of Jin Ho-gyeong and heiress of Jinyowon.
 Although she was born blind, she has the ability to recognize the energy of people and things.
-When she was a child, her uncle Jin Mu and father Jin U-tak made her find the ice stone which was in the bottom of Gyeongcheondaeho lake and then drown in the lake and presumed to be dead.
+When she was a child, her uncle Jin Mu and father Jin U-tak made her find the ice stone which was in the bottom of Gyeongcheondaeho lake.
+Jin Mu took the ice stone and pushed her off the boat to drown in the lake.
+Thereafter Bu-yeon was presumed to be dead.
 But she washes up on the lake and an old granny from Sari Village takes her home and raises her as Mu-deok (Jung So-min).
-Years later Nak-su shifts her soul into Mu-deok's body.
+Years later Nak-su tries to shifts her soul into another woman's body, but Bu-Yeon ensures she enters Mu-deok's body.
+Unlike most soul shifters, Bu-Yeon's soul remains in Mu-deok's body, along with Naksu.

-Jinyowon leader Jin Ho-gyeong who figures out that Mu-deok is her long-lost daughter, finds Mu-deok's body at the bottom of Gyeongcheondaeho lake and begs Master Lee to save her.
-Master Lee revives her but warns that though the body belongs to Jin Bu-yeon, it was brought back to life using Nak-su's soul.
-As a result, Jin Bu-yeon begins to resemble Nak-su's face (Go Youn-jung) but has neither any recollection of her past nor her divine powers except her ability to see energy.
-In Part 2, she who has been locked in a dark room in Jinyowon for 3 years, encounters Jang Uk but they don't recognize each other due her new appearance and having no memory of past.
+Jinyowon leader Jin Ho-gyeong who figures out that Mu-deok is her long-lost daughter, finds Mu-deok's body at the bottom of Gyeongcheondaeho lake at the end of Part 1 and begs Master Lee to save her.
+Master Lee heals her but warns that though the body belongs to Jin Bu-yeon, it was brought back to life using Nak-su's soul.
+To help disguise her Master Lee gives Jin Bu-yeon Nak-su's face (Go Youn-jung) but she has no recollection of her past, Naksu's mage powers nor Jin Bu-yeon's divine powers except her ability to see energy.
+In Part 2, Bu-yeon has been locked in a dark room in Jinyowon for 3 years.
+Jin Ho-gyeong has healed her in order to marry Seo Yun-oh and produce a new heir to Jinyowon.
+Bu-yeon encounters Jang Uk but they don't recognize each other due her new appearance and having no memory of the past.
 To escape from Jinyowon and unwanted marriage, she asks Jang Uk to marry her.
 Jang Uk frees her by kidnapping her on her wedding day, believing that she can get rid of the ice stone inside him because she recognized the ice stone at first sight.
 She declares marriage with Jang Uk which make her ineligible to become Jinyowon heiress, despite her mother's strong opposition and starts to live with him.
 When she begins to remember her past memories, she confuses whether they are her own or someone else's.
+After finding she was Naksu herself and her soul was inside the real Bu-yeon's body, Bu-yeon wanted to distance herself from Jang Uk out of guilt for murdering him three years prior but eventually, their love for each other allowed the couple to finally end up together after Jang Uk successfully thwarted Jin Mu's plots and killed Jin Mu.